aditissigh24/Zerodha/README.md

 # Zerodha
-This is just a clone of a website for practice purposes
+This is a clone of Zerodha landing Page